QuizandSurveyMaster/quiz_master_next/CONTRIBUTING.md

   * For bug reports:
     * Please follow the debug guidlines below and report findings
     * Include what version of WordPress and what version of Quiz Master Next you are using
+    * Include what operating system and browser you are using if applicable
     * If possible include link to quiz url or screenshot of issue
     * Clearly describe the bug/issue and include steps on how to reproduce it
   * For feature requests: